Canadian Pacific attacks rival bid for Kansas City Southern

 Kansas City Southern has said its board will review both proposals and respond later.
 Previously, KCS’s board unanimously endorsed Canadian Pacific’s bid.

-The Surface Transportation Board hasn’t approved any major railroad mergers since the 1990s, and it has generally said that any deal involving one of the nation’s six largest railroads needs to enhance competition and serve the public interest to get approved.
+The Surface Transportation Board hasn’t approved any major railroad mergers since the 1990s.
+It has generally said that any deal involving one of the nation’s six largest railroads needs to enhance competition and serve the public interest to get approved.

 “Completion of a CN acquisition of KCS would create tremendous strategic pressure for CP to find a way to expand its market reach through further consolidation,” Meyer said to regulators.